 This method offers a free version of the feature or service for a limited time like the standard free trial offers provided with apps like Shopify.
 Free trials aren’t a new pricing innovation by any means, but they are still a sound way for users to experience what your app has to offer without compromise.
 It can be an effective technique to boost concurrent users while also demonstrating the full range of capabilities of your app.

-Lucrative for developers, this strategy allows developers to generate revenue through a few numbers of agreements, such as an agreed revenue split that is generated by the app or monthly sponsorship fee, which is paid by the funder for app maintenance or use.
+Lucrative for developers, this strategy allows developers to generate revenue through a few numbers of agreements, such as an agreed revenue split that is generated by the app or a monthly sponsorship fee, which is paid by the funder for app maintenance or use.
 The best example of this strategy is Home Depot sponsorship on the Weather Channel app, where an animated app background behind the temperature measurement is an ad placed by Home Depot targeting homeowners interested in weatherproofing their homes.
 With the right business relationships and sponsorships in place, these kinds of apps are excellent ways of providing sustainable income through mobile applications.

 An example of this model is the RunKeeper26 app, where it motivates its users to track their running activity in-app by offering rewards and prizes upon completion.
 These exclusive rewards and promotions come from advertisers and marketing firms.
-The app earns money from the sponsored advertisements, and the advertisers or marketing firms get impressions, click-throughs and conversions.
+The app earns money from the sponsored advertisements, and the advertisers or marketing firms get impressions, click-throughs, and conversions.

 Physical Purchase or Mobile Commerce

-Affiliate marketing is an app monetization strategy where businesses can earn a commission through apps by promoting other companies products.
+Affiliate marketing is an app monetization strategy where businesses can earn a commission through apps by promoting other companies’ products.
 Affiliate marketing is somewhat extended far beyond physical products to information, products, software as well as services.
 All it requires is to find a product you prefer, promote it to your app users through advertising and earn a share of profit for each sale that you make through the app.
-Amazon is one of the best examples of this model, as their business model heavily relies upon the affiliate marketing.
+Amazon is one of the best examples of this model, as their business model heavily relies upon affiliate marketing.
 You can promote your affiliate’s product with in-app ads and get paid if your app’s users interact with those ads, allowing the client company to gain additional sales from customers that might not have usually been able to reach.
 This strategy often uses different campaigns that include:

 - Cost Per Click

-In this model you will get paid for each click on the ads displayed on your app.
+In this model, you will get paid for each click on the ads displayed on your app.

 - Cost Per View

 This is commonly used in video ads.
-The more the time your users spend watching the video ads, the more of the payout you receive.
+The more time your users spend watching the video ads, the more of the payout you receive.

 - Cost Per Install